Prehistory of Manila: Age of contact

-Kingdom of Namayan
+Namayan

-The Kingdom of Namayan was the oldest kingdom among the three kingdoms present before the Spanish invaded the Philippines.
-The kingdom was located near Manila Bay, Pasig River, and Laguna de Bay.
-It capital is Sapa, what is now Santa Ana, Manila.
+Namayan was the oldest kingdom among the three states present before the Spanish invaded the Philippines.
+The state was located near Manila Bay, Pasig River, and Laguna de Bay.
+Its capital was Sapa, what is now Santa Ana, Manila.
 Its territory also reached present day Mandaluyong, Makati, and Pasay.
-The kingdom's religion was mostly Muslim.
-It was ruled by Lakan Tagkan with his wife, Buwan.
+It was ruled by Lakantagkan with his wife, Buwan.
 Fr.
-Felix de Huerta published a book describing the Kingdom of Namayan.
+Felix de Huerta published a book describing Namayan.

 An excavation of a church in Santa Ana (Parish of Our Lady of the Abandoned) led by Robert Fox yielded great results.
 Chinese porcelain bowl was discovered which dated about late 11th century A.D.
-Chinese artifacts and other potteries dating 12th to 13th century were discovered to.
+Chinese artifacts and other potteries dating 12th to 13th century were discovered as well.

-Kingdom of Manila
+Maynila (historical polity)

-The early inhabitants of the Kingdom of Maynila were engaged in trade relations with its Asian neighbors as well as with the Hindu empires of Java and Sumatra, as confirmed by archaeological findings.
+The early inhabitants of Maynila were engaged in trade relations with its Asian neighbors as well as with the Hindu empires of Java and Sumatra, as confirmed by archaeological findings.
 Trade ties between China became extensive by the 10th century, while contacts with Arab merchants reached its peak in the 12th century.